Skip to Content

 Home > Wellness > Health Library > High Blood Pressure During Pregnancy

-This topic is about high blood pressure that some women get during pregnancy.
+This topic is about high blood pressure that some women get while they are pregnant.
 For information about preeclampsia, a more serious kind of high blood pressure, see the topic Preeclampsia.

 Blood pressure is a measure of how hard your blood pushes against the walls of your arteries.
 If the force is too hard, you have high blood pressure (also called hypertension).